The Best Podcasts on Relationships

 One of the biggest myths in the modern world has to be the idea that love conquers all and comes easily.
-The truth is that relationships can be a rough but a rare and beautiful ride.
+(Or that spicing up your sex life will heal any relationship.)
+The truth is that relationships can be a rough but rare and beautiful ride.
 Times can get tough, intuition, understanding and communication can get lost and we can feel utterly unprepared for working through things that the fairytales didn’t prep us for.

 Esther Perel – Where Do We Begin

 Love is a verb, not a permanent state of enthusiasm

 The Belgian psychotherapist Ester Perel is the author of Mating in Captivity and The State of Affairs, but her podcast also takes a look at real hard-working solutions to real and complicated relationship problems.
 The podcast sits on a couples therapy session every week.
 It’s raw, it's painful, but with Perel leading the room, it’s always illuminating.

 Don't surrender all your joy for an idea you used to have about yourself that isn't true anymore

 We have raved about Dear Sugars before but that’s just because we love them.
 Cheryl Strayed and Steve Almond come together to answer all your agony aunt letters about love, life, and learning to live in the world.
 They serve up advice with radical empathy, deep insight, and each episode gifts you something to take away and apply to your own life.

 Taking New York Times essays and handing them over to big-name actors to read – this lays the foundations for Modern Love to bloom.
 The essays are beautifully constructed and cover everything from divorce to grief and even fetishes.
 Think Uma Thurman, Ethan Hawke, and Jessica Walter reading these experiences.
 While there’s no advice involved, sometimes just hearing a fresh perspective or new angle on the whole love experience can change the way you think.

 Every relationship you're in will fail, until one doesn't